 We spend a third of our lives sleeping so our bodies can relax and reboot.
 The way in which we snooze is something that we do while we are unconscious, making it an honest expression of our innermost selves.

-One important aspect to getting the most out of time spent sleeping is having a comfortable mattress, high-quality pillows, luxurious adjustable bed frame and making the bedroom a sleeping haven, free from the endless distractions of the outside world.
+One important aspect to getting the most out of time spent sleeping is having a comfortable mattress, high-quality pillows and making the bedroom a sleeping haven, free from the endless distractions of the outside world.

 What you may not know is that when it comes to catching those premium hours of rest, the position that you sleep in may be the reason for your recent lack of sleep.
 Whether you are on your side, on your back, or somewhere in between, sleeping positions vary as much as the sleeper.
 And sleeping positions go beyond back, stomach or side, and each position has a lot of information to offer about your personality.